18 February 2011

 In 2002, while completing her PhD on the cost of sexual abuse of children in New Zealand—which she estimated to be $2.4 billion a year when adding together the cost of lost earnings, extra health bills and the unmet potential of adult survivors of childhood sexual abuse—Dr. Shirley Julich found that 25 percent of girls and 9 percent of boys are sexually abused in New Zealand in some way by the time they reach 16, often resulting in low self-worth, alcohol and drug abuse and ongoing psychological problems.
 Her findings are backed up by overseas research.
 Even in Australia, government research in 1995 found that one in four young girls and one in ten young boys experience some form of unwanted sexual violence.

-It is now known that sexual abuse and rape are high risk factors for the development of PTSD, along with severe physical assault.
+Sexual abuse and rape are high risk factors for the development of PTSD, along with severe physical assault.
 The symptoms children display include impulsivity, distractibility and attention problems (due to hypervigilance), emotional numbing, social avoidance, dissociation, sleep problems, aggressive play, school failure, and regressed or delayed development.

 Studies have shown that Substance Use Disorder rates are higher among persons with PTSD.
 According to Dennis Charney, M.D. of the National Institute of Mental Health in the Unites States, this is because “some substances can affect the brain systems that have been made hyperactive.
 Some people are self-medicating.
 Most persons with PTSD who use drugs, take drugs that have a dampening effect, such as opiates, alcohol and sedative-hypnotics.”